Taishō Democracy: Party politics and the Taishō Political Crisis

 While popular movements challenged the government from the streets, political parties worked to gain power from within the Diet.
 This process began in earnest after the failure of the 1877 Satsuma Rebellion demonstrated that armed revolt was no longer a viable method of opposition, leaving political parties as the main channel for dissent.
-The early party leaders, such as Itagaki Taisuke, adopted the language of Western liberalism, calling for a representative assembly to "arouse in [the people] a spirit of enterprise" and make the country strong, but they saw popular rights primarily as an instrument for building national power rather than an end in themselves.
+The early party leaders, such as Itagaki Taisuke, adopted the language of Western liberalism, calling for a representative assembly to "arouse in [the people] a spirit of enterprise" and make the country strong.
+However, they saw popular rights primarily as an instrument for building national power rather than an end in themselves.
 After a political crisis in 1881, the government promised a constitution by 1890, leading to the formation of Japan's first modern parties, the Liberal Party (Jiyūtō) and the Rikken Kaishintō.
-Party leaders like Hara Takashi of the Rikken Seiyūkai realized that direct confrontation with the oligarchy was futile and instead pursued a strategy of compromise and tactical alliance with the genrō to expand their influence.
+Party leaders like Hara Takashi of the right-wing Rikken Seiyūkai realized that direct confrontation with the oligarchy was futile and instead pursued a strategy of compromise and tactical alliance with the genrō to expand their influence.
 The Seiyūkai, by building a strong electoral base (jiban) through patronage and pork-barrel legislation, established itself as the dominant party in the Diet.